 Five intersections connect the surrounding community to the DRSP area.
 These include Collector 'A' and Collector 'B' at Willow Road, Collector 'A' and Collector 'B' at Cherokee Place, and Collector 'B' at Pomeroy Road.
 Collector 'A' at Willow Road is envisioned as a new signalized three-way intersection, which is located approximately +/- 1,300 feet from the U.S. Highway 101 on-ramps.
 Collector 'B' at Willow Road will be a one-way stop where Collector 'B' meets Willow Road, allowing for unimpeded traffic flow along Willow Road.
-Both Collector 'A' and Collector 'B' at Cherokee Place are envisioned as two-way stops along Cherokee Place, allowing for unimpeded traffic flow along the DRSP Collectors.
+Both Collector 'A' and Collector 'B' at Cherokee Place are envisioned as two-way stops along Cherokee Place, allowing for unimpeded traffic flow along Stops along Cherokee Place, allowing for unimpeded traffic flow along with the DRSP collectors.
 Lastly, Collector 'B' at Pomeroy Road is a one way stop intersection.
-As noted above in Section 4.4, a small portion of Pomeroy Road will be rerouted into the DRSP area to accommodate the necessary geometry for the new road connection.
+As noted above in Section 4.4, a small portion of Pomeroy Road will be rerouted into The Dana Reserve property to accommodate the necessary geometry for the new road connection.
 Ultimately, intersection control type will be reviewed and approved by Public Works.